rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 SEISMIC-RNA requires that single- and paired-end reads not be mixed within one file, but it can accept different types of reads in separate FASTQ files.

-Sequencing reads can come from whole or demultiplexed samples
+Reads can come from whole or demultiplexed samples
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 You can align FASTQ files that come from a whole sample (possibly containing